Videos and slide presentations from the 2017 Conference can be found here.

-The meeting will run from 8am-6pm Saturday November 4th and 8am-3pm Sunday November 5th.
-Specific times/day assignments for different topics will be released closer to the date of the conference.
+The meeting ran from 8am-6pm Saturday November 4th and 8am-3pm Sunday November 5th.
 For a detailed program of events, click here.

 Learn what scientist know and don’t know about FD/MAS, and what that means about progress toward better treatments.

 Confirmed Speakers: Michael Collins, Alison Boyce, Mara Riminucci, Amanda Konradi, and Cindi Brandt Levin

 Cranio Care Panel

 FD in the skull is common, but managing it can be complicated.
 Learn what you need to know to make decisions about your care.

 Confirmed Speakers: Andrea Burke, Janice Lee, Edmond Fitzgibbon, and Wendy Daubel Thompson.

 Endocrine Care Panel

 This session is a must for adult and pediatric patients managing endocrine dysfunction due to McCune-Albright syndrome.
 FD patients shouldn’t tune out… one presenter will share cutting edge research on FD and pregnancy.

 Confirmed Speakers: Michael Collins, Alison Boyce, Veronica Gomez-Lobo and Lauren Ruotolo.

 Pain Management Panel